 Cervical Radiculopathy – Pain, numbness or weakness in the shoulder, arm, and/or fingers.

-This is usually secondary to a herniated disk in the cervical spine.
+This is usually secondary to a herniated disc in the cervical spine.
 The nerves that exit the neck become “pinched” and inflamed.
 Patients often experience pain, numbness, tingling and weakness in the arm and hand.
 It is common for the fingers to go numb.

 Cervical Herniated Discs FAQ